Jamshedpur: Etymology

+The city has several nicknames including "Steel City" (which was referenced during TATA Steel's "Green City—Clean City—Steel City" campaign); "Tatanagar" after the name of its railway station Tatanagar Railway Station or simply "Tata" in deference to the presence of Tata companies.
+At one time it was also known as "Kalimati" (meaning "Land of Goddess Kali") after the village near the Sakchi area.
+Sakchi was merged into Jamshedpur as a neighbourhood in 1919.
+The only trace of the name is the main road through Sakchi area of Jamshedpur which is named Kalimati Road.

 History

+Foundation

+At the end of 19th century, Jamshedji Nusserwanji Tata met steel makers in Pittsburgh to get the most advanced technology for his plant.
+It is said that he got the idea of building a steel plant after hearing Thomas Carlyle declare in a lecture in Manchester that "the nation which gains control of iron soon acquires the control of gold".
+At the turn of the twentieth century, Tata asked geologist Charles Page Perin to help him find the site to build India's first steel plant.
+The search for a site rich in iron, coal, limestone and water began in April 1904 in today's Madhya Pradesh.

-The prospectors C. M. Weld, Dorabji Tata and Shapurji Saklatvala took nearly three years in a painstaking search across vast stretches of inhospitable terrain to find a location for a steel plant.
-One day they came across Sakchi (present-day a business district), on the densely forested stretches of the Chota Nagpur plateau, near the confluence of the Subarnarekha and Kharkai rivers.
+The prospectors C. M. Weld, Dorabji Tata and Shapurji Saklatvala, took nearly three years in a painstaking search across vast stretches of inhospitable terrain to find a location.
+One day they came across a village called Sakchi, on the densely forested stretches of the Chota Nagpur plateau, near the confluence of the Subarnarekha and Kharkai rivers.
 It seemed to be the ideal choice and the place was selected.

-In 1908, the construction of the plant as well as the city officially began.
+In 1908 the construction of the plant as well as the city officially began.
 The first steel ingot was rolled on 16 February 1912.
-It was a momentous day in the history of industrial India.